 Look at all the news media sites, especially the gutter press, lots of them have "upload your news story" etc. it is tempting to catch an exclusive event, celebrity with their pants down etc. and think 'cool I can make a mint selling this to a newspaper'.
 If you are not a professional news photographer you are likely to be in for a disappointment.
 Editors will take what they can for free from an amateur who is just looking for a moment of fame, the fame if having your surname and first initial printed in the local cheap sheet will not gain you sales in your microstock career. if your image is genuinely newsworthy it then it is worthy of being paid for, and you keeping control of the license is an important step.

-Now if you are not going to charge at least make the license an attribution license.
+If you are not going to charge at least make the license an attribution license.
 There are lot of temptations to give images away or for a low cost, to help a charity, the church, the local community, and indeed there are cases when you will end up giving images for free, perhaps in exchange for something like a valuable opportunity to shoot an event or gain publicity.
-Whatever the scenario, never make images public domain (PD).
+Whatever the scenario, never make images public domain (PD) or Creative Commons Zero.
 You lose all rights over the images if they become PD (Introduction to stock image licensing terms).
 The creative commons system has simplified the process of giving an image away for no charge but maintaining your rights as a photographer.
 You could also come up with you own license also, but the minimum you should be doing where you see fit to be charitable is:

 - maintain copyright for yourself (there is rarely an exception here)